pmourlanne/fiqs/docs/models.rst

 """"""""""""""

 A field inheriting from ByteField.
 By default, it will be able to contain values betweek 0 and 23.

-FloatField
-""""""""""

-A field with the ``float`` Elasticsearch data type.

 BooleanField
 """"""""""""